gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

-***AIC*** (Akaike's An Information Criterion^[Most people now call this Akaike's (pronounced **ah-kah-ee-kay**) Information Criterion, but he used the AIC nomenclature to mean An Information Criterion -- he was not so vain as to name the method after himself in the original paper that proposed it.], Akaike, 1974).
-It is extremely popular, but sometimes misused, in some fields such as Ecology and has been applied in almost every other potential application area where statistical models can be compared.
-Burnham and Anderson (2002) have been responsible for popularizing the use of AIC for model selection, especially in Ecology.
+***AIC*** (Akaike's An Information Criterion^[Most people now call this Akaike's (pronounced **ah-kah-ee-kay**) Information Criterion, but he used the AIC nomenclature to mean An Information Criterion -- he was not so vain as to name the method after himself in the original paper that proposed it.], [@Akaike1974].
+It is extremely popular, but sometimes misused, in some fields such as Ecology and has been applied in almost every other potential application area where statistical models can be compared. @Burnham2002 have been responsible for popularizing the use of AIC for model selection, especially in Ecology.
 The **AIC is an estimate of the distance (or discrepancy or divergence) between a candidate model and the true model, on a log-scale**, based on a measure called the Kullback-Leibler divergence.
 The